 How Cannabis Stimulates Appetite

-Cannabis’ ability to stimulate appetite is well known on a casual level, but clinical trials on medical marijuana as an appetite stimulant provide scientific evidence as well.
-The primary active compound in cannabis, tetrahydrocannabinol or THC, is believed to be the single most active chemical in cannabis’ ability to stimulate appetite.
+Cannabis’ ability to stimulate appetite is well known on a casual level, but clinical trials on medical marijuana as appetite boosters provide scientific evidence as well.
+The primary active compound in cannabis, tetrahydrocannabinol or THC, is believed to be the single most active chemical in cannabis’ ability for appetite stimulation.
 Though synthetic compounds containing THC exist, most users report better effectiveness through smoked cannabis.
 Nonetheless, studies on both methods of intake have shown a positive impact on stabilizing or increasing appetite.

 - Medical cannabis, when smoked, raises the levels of two key hunger-regulating hormones, ghrelin and leptin, but does not significantly alter insulin levels, indicating it may be a safe and effective way to increase appetite (A pilot study of the effects of cannabis on appetite hormones in HIV-infected adult men, Riggs, P., et al.)